jbuehl/homealone/docs/README.scheduler.md

 schedule.setState(state) - Enable or disable the schedule.
 ```
 #### Job
 A list of one or more Tasks and/or Jobs that are run sequentially.
 It may be run at a specified time by the scheduler or it may be run when called by another Job or manually activated.
 Setting the state to On immediately runs the Job.
+Setting the state to Off immediately stops the job if it is running.
 ```
 job = Job(name, [task|job,...]) - Instantiate a Job.
 job.setState(On) - Run the job.
-job.setState(Off) - Immediately stop the job if it is running.
+job.setState(Off) - Stop the job if it is running.
 ```
 #### Task
 A Task references a Control and a state to which the Control is to be set.